seasketch/geoprocessing/website/docs/api/geoprocessing/functions/getSum.md

 function getSum(raster, feat?): Promise<number>
 ```

-Returns sum of value overlap with geometry.
+Returns sum of raster value overlap with geometry.
 If no cells with a value are found within the geometry overlap, returns 0.

 ## Parameters